Emergent-Behaviors-in-Biology/scTOP/docs/index.rst

 Single-cell Type Order Parameters: identifying cell phenotype from gene expression data
 =========================================================================================

 scTOP is a Python package for identifying cell phenotypes from single-cell RNA-sequencing data by projecting samples onto reference cell type bases.
-The package uses Order Parameters theory to find projections onto known cell phenotypes.
+The package uses Hopfield-inspired order parameters to define the coordinates of cell fate space, where differentiation trajectories can be studied.

 The paper explaining the theory and mathematical details of this model is `scTOP: physics-inspired order parameters for cellular identification and visualization <https://doi.org/10.1242/dev.201873>`_ by Maria Yampolskaya, Michael J. Herriges, Laertis Ikonomou, Darrell Kotton, and Pankaj Mehta.